-No matter how much we think we are in control of our lives, sometimes this could not be further from the truth.
+No matter how much we think we are in control of our lives and prepared, sometimes this could not be further from the truth.

 I recently had a sudden and unexpected death in my family when my sister’s husband had a massive heart attack.
 I drove her to the hospital, was with her when she was given the news that he did not survive, and drove her home.
 The conversation was very disjointed, so I just let her talk.
 There were many thoughts going through her head, in no particular order of importance.